jagprog5/keyvalue/README.md

 # Back End

 The back end server is written in rust and interfaces with an sqlite database.
-It exposes five http endpoints:
+It exposes five http endpoints.

+(in hindsight, basic auth headers should be used instead of using the body content).

 - `/health`
   HEAD endpoint. gives ok on health check success, else internal server error.